Coronavirus quarantine: As some Americans prepare to leave, workers on Air Force base face harassment

-As the first group of Americans evacuated from China prepares to leave quarantine at the March Air Reserve Base in California, those who work on the base have faced public harassment stemming from unnecessary fear of the coronavirus.
+As the first group of Americans evacuated from China prepares to leave quarantine at March Air Reserve Base, California, those who work on the base have faced public harassment stemming from unnecessary fear of the new coronavirus.

-On Tuesday, the mandatory 14-day quarantine will be lifted for the 195 American citizens and their families, who were evacuated from Wuhan, China — the epicenter of the outbreak — on Jan.
+On Tuesday, the mandatory 14-day quarantine will be lifted for the 195 American citizens and their families, who were evacuated from Wuhan, China — the center of the outbreak — on Jan.
 28.

-The Centers for Disease Control and Prevention says that 14 days is the maximum time period during which symptoms might develop after a person is exposed to the virus.
-None of the passengers have tested positive for the virus.
+The Centers for Disease Control and Prevention says 14 days is the maximum time period during which symptoms might develop after a person is exposed to the virus.
+None of the passengers has tested positive for the virus.

-But those who work at the March Air Reserve Base have been harassed both in person and online by Riverside County, California, residents who fear the coronavirus — most cases of which have been in China — might take hold in the United States.
+But those who work at March Air Reserve Base have been harassed both in person and online by Riverside County residents who fear that the coronavirus — most cases of which have been in China — might take hold in the United States.

 Officials in Riverside County sent a letter to residents Monday, urging people to stop targeting base employees with "hurtful" statements online or in person.